MJMcGuffin/muqcs.js/README.md

     console.log(Sim.CX.toString());

-prints the 4x4 matrix for the CNOT gate:
+prints the 4x4 matrix for the CNOT (also called CX) gate:

     [1,_,_,_]
     [_,_,_,1]